 True atrial tachycardia with a consistent AV conduction ratio

-Paroxysmal supraventricular tachycardias ([SVT] AV nodal reentrant SVT, orthodromic reciprocating AV tachycardia in the presence of an accessory AV connection, and SA nodal reentrant SVT)
+Paroxysmal supraventricular tachycardias ([SVT] such as AV nodal reentrant SVT, orthodromic reciprocating AV tachycardia in the presence of an accessory AV connection, and SA nodal reentrant SVT)

 Vagal maneuvers or pharmacologic AV nodal blockade can help distinguish among these tachycardias.
 With these maneuvers, sinus tachycardia is not terminated, but it slows or AV block develops, disclosing normal P waves.
 Similarly, atrial flutter and true atrial tachycardia are usually not terminated, but AV block discloses flutter waves or abnormal P waves.
 The most common forms of paroxysmal SVT (AV nodal reentry and orthodromic reciprocating tachycardia) must terminate if AV block occurs.